It is a parasympathomimetic agent or cholinergic agonist (anticholinesterase and antimiasthenic) of oral and parental administration.

-- Repeat as required by the patient up to a maximum dose of 5 mg.
+- Repeat as the patient requires up to a maximum dose of 5 mg.

 - To perform the parallel administration of atropine, the dose should be from 0.6 to 1.2 mg intravenously or glycopyrrolate in doses of 0.2 to 0.6 mg, in an approximate ratio of 0.2 mg of glycopyrrolate for each 1 mg of Neostigmine and should be administered a few minutes before administering Neostigmine.

-- In children, doses of 0.025 to 0.08 mg / kg in slow application are recommended, with the concomitant administration of atropine in a dose of 0.01 mg / kg subcutaneously or intramuscularly, with each dose.
+- In children, doses of 0.025 to 0.08 mg/kg in the slow application are recommended.
+The concomitant administration of atropine in 0.01 mg/kg subcutaneously or intramuscularly with each dose.

-- In infants, 0.025-0.1 mg / kg is recommended intravenously in combination with atropine or glycopyrrolate.
+- 0.025-0.1 mg/kg in infants is recommended intravenously with atropine or glycopyrrolate.